dhohirpradana/Twitter-Automation/README.md

 2. *Set Github Secrets*
 Go to your repository -> Settings -> Secrets -> Action -> Set TWITTER_ACCESS_TOKEN, TWITTER_ACCESS_TOKEN_SECRET, TWITTER_API_KEY, TWITTER_API_SECRET with your Twitter keys

-*Clone this repository and push to your Github* https://github.com/dhohirpradana/Twitter-Automatically-Name-Banner.git
+*Use this template or Clone this repository and push to your Github* https://github.com/dhohirpradana/Twitter-Automatically-Name-Banner.git

 3. (*if .github/workflows/main.yml not exists)* *Create Workflow*